raytopianprojects/Short-and-Sweet-Public-License/README.md

 ## Other Stuff
 This license and repo https://github.com/raytopianprojects/Short-and-Sweet-Public-License is licensed under the Short & Sweet Public License https://github.com/raytopianprojects/Short-and-Sweet-Public-License/blob/main/license.txt.

-We are not lawyers so use this license at your own risk.

 If you have any questions about this license, feel free to open an issue and ask.